Security-Onion-Solutions/securityonion-docs/Elastic-Architecture.rst

-Introduction
+Architecture
 ============

-Below are several diagrams to represent the current architecture and deployment scenarios for Security Onion on the Elastic Stack.
+Below are several diagrams to represent the current architecture and deployment scenarios for Security Onion and the Elastic Stack.

 High-Level Architecture Diagram
 -------------------------------